 Once you have completed the steps to create your user name, you will have a computer account on each of the systems described below:

-Faculty and staff e-mail accounts can be used most effectively through the Lotus Notes client software for Windows or Macintosh.
-It can also be accessed via the Web at mail.american.edu; through a secure IMAP mail client, such as Mozilla Thunderbird or Outlook Express; or through a Web-enabled cellular phone, PDA, or BlackBerry.
+Faculty and staff e-mail accounts can be used most effectively through the Lotus Notes client software for Windows or Mac.
+It can also be accessed via the Web at mail.american.edu; through a secure IMAP mail client, such as Mozilla Thunderbird or Outlook; or through a Web-enabled cellular phone, PDA, or BlackBerry.

 Student e-mail accounts are hosted by Google and can be accessed via the Web at mail.student.american.edu.
-Please note: This system uses a separate password.
+Please note: This system uses a separate password, but can be synchronized to match your myAU.american.edu password.

 What are AU's specialized systems, which require separate account creation requests?

 There are a few specialized systems for which faculty and staff must make a separate account creation request, as they require additional approvals.
-To request one of the following accounts, complete the online form.
-The submission will be sent to the appropriate data custodians for approval.
-Once it is approved, the IT Help Desk staff will create your account and send you information on how to register for the mandatory training session(s) to orient you to the system and provide your login credentials.
+To request one of the following accounts, contact the IT Help Desk.
+The Help Desk will contact the appropriate data custodians for approval.
+Once access is approved, the IT Help Desk staff will create your account and send you information on how to register for the mandatory training session(s) to orient you to the system and provide your login credentials.

-AU's administrative computing systems comprise two integrated applications developed by Datatel, Inc. Colleague consists of integrated modules to manage student academic records, financial information, and human resources records.
-Benefactor supports the development and alumni support initiatives at the university.
-Please note: This system uses your synchronized my.american.edu password.
+AU's administrative computing systems run on an application developed by Datatel, Inc, called Colleague.
+Colleague consists of integrated modules to manage student academic records, financial information, and human resources records.
+Please note: This system uses your myAU.american.edu password.

 This Web-accessible source for university statistics and reports is available to authorized users inside the AU community.
-The information presented in EagleData is extracted nightly from the university's operational data in the Colleague and Benefactor systems.
+The information presented in EagleData is extracted nightly from the university's operational data in the Colleague system.
 Data is then placed in an Oracle-based data warehouse for storage and reporting.
 EagleData was created to provide fast and easy access to information in a self-service manner, so users can get reports when they need them.
 To standardize statistical reporting across campus, EagleData incorporates counting rules established by the office of Institutional Research and Assessment.
-Please note: This system uses your synchronized my.american.edu password.
+Please note: This system uses your synchronized myAU.american.edu password.